martinemde/martinemde.github.io/_posts/2024-10-22-params-expect-new-rails-feature.md

   end
 {% endhighlight %}

-When using `expect`, you mirror the structure of the params hash that you expect.
-The key `:user` will be required and `:name, :favorite_pie` will be permitted.
+When using `params.expect`, mirror the structure of the params hash that you expect.
+In the example above, the key `:user` will be required and the keys `:name, :favorite_pie` will be permitted (as long as they are not arrays or hashes themselves).

 The `params.expect` method should, in most cases, fully replace `permit` and `require` in almost all controller code.
 Unless a param is optional, you probably want to use `expect`.